microsoft/msrc-appconfig/README.md

 The project adopts [semantic versioning](https://semver.org/).
 Version number is in VERSION.txt file.
-To release a new package version create github release.
+To release a new package version update the version file and create github release.